openstack-archive/sahara-image-elements/diskimage-create/README.rst

   sudo bash sahara-image-elements/diskimage-create/diskimage-create.sh -v [1|2|plain]

-6. To select which image type to target use the '-i' commandline option like this:
+6. To select which operating system to target use the '-i' commandline option like this:

 .. sourcecode:: bash